ryancooper/course-info/lab1.md

 **Setting the Lab Up in Eclipse**

 *    Once Eclipse is installed, start it, and note that the first screen asks you to select a location for your workspace (we will refer to this directory as $W).
+Select the directory containing your simple-db-hw repository.
 *    In Eclipse, select File->New->Project->Java->Java Project, and push Next.
-*    Enter "6.830-lab1" as the project name.
+*    Enter "simple-db-hw" as the project name.
 *    On the same screen that you entered the project name, select "Create project from existing source," and browse to $W/simple-db-hw.
 *    Click finish, and you should be able to see "simple-db-hw" as a new project in the Project Explorer tab on the left-hand side of your screen.
 Opening this project reveals the directory structure discussed above - implementation code can be found in "src," and unit tests and system tests found in "test."